knightsUCF/COVIDGenomeAnalysis/README.md

 # Features

-- analyzing the frequency of C and G nucleotides across samples which have been shown to be linked to the rate of mutation
+- analyzing the frequency of C and G nucleotides across samples, which have been shown to be linked to the rate of mutation

 - identifying the start and stop codons for analyzing where the COVID spike protein might begin and end